-I can judge pretty accurately based on who you are, what you look like, what you're wearing, how you sound, if I was to take a guess: Are you a fan of “Mr. Show” or of “Space Ghost” or a “Scary Movie 2”?
+I can judge pretty accurately based on who you are, what you look like, what you're wearing, how you sound, if I was to take a guess: Are you a fan of “Mr. Show” or of “Space Ghost” or of “Scary Movie 2”?
 I'm going to guess accurately pretty much 95 percent of the time.

 What would you say is the appearance of a "Mr. Show" fan versus a "Scary Movie 2" fan?